-National CineMedia, Inc. ("NCM, Inc.") was incorporated in Delaware as a holding company with the sole purpose of becoming a member and sole manager of National CineMedia, LLC ("NCM LLC"), an LLC owned by NCM, Inc., American Multi-Cinema, Inc. ("AMC"), a wholly owned subsidiary of AMC Entertainment, Inc. ("AMCE"), Regal Cinemas, Inc., a wholly owned subsidiary of Regal Entertainment Group ("Regal") and Cinemark USA, Inc. ("Cinemark USA"), a wholly owned subsidiary of Cinemark Holdings, Inc. ("Cinemark").
+National CineMedia, Inc. ("NCM, Inc.") was incorporated in Delaware as a holding company with the sole purpose of becoming a member and sole manager of National CineMedia, LLC ("NCM LLC"), a limited liability company owned by NCM, Inc., American Multi-Cinema, Inc. and AMC Showplace Theatres, Inc. ("AMC"), wholly owned subsidiaries of AMC Entertainment, Inc. ("AMCE"), Regal Cinemas, Inc. and Regal CineMedia Holdings, LLC, wholly owned subsidiaries of Regal Entertainment Group ("Regal") and Cinemark Media, Inc. ("Cinemark USA"), a wholly owned subsidiary of Cinemark Holdings, Inc. ("Cinemark").
 The terms "NCM", "the Company" or "we" shall, unless the context otherwise requires, be deemed to include the consolidated entity.
-The Company operates the largest digital in-theatre network in North America, allowing NCM to sell advertising and Fathom Events (the "Services") under long-term exhibitor services agreements ("ESAs") with AMC, Regal and Cinemark.
-AMC, Regal and Cinemark and their affiliates are referred to in this document as "founding members."
-NCM LLC also provides the Services to certain third-party theatre circuits under network affiliate agreements, which expire at various dates.
+The Company operates the largest digital in-theatre network in North America, allowing NCM to sell advertising (the "Services") under long-term exhibitor services agreements ("ESAs") with AMC, Regal and Cinemark and their affiliates are referred to in this document as "founding members."
+NCM LLC also provides the Services to certain third-party theatre circuits under network affiliate agreements, referred to in this document as "network affiliates", which expire at various dates.

-As of December 27, 2012, NCM LLC had 112,017,835 common membership units outstanding, of which 54,486,259 (48.6%) were owned by NCM, Inc., 22,113,150 (19.7%) were owned by Regal, 18,094,644 (16.2%) were owned by Cinemark, and 17,323,782 (15.5%) were owned by AMC.
+As of December 26, 2013, NCM LLC had 126,974,805 common membership units outstanding, of which 58,519,137 (46.1%) were owned by NCM, Inc., 25,404,393 (20.0%) were owned by Regal, 23,998,505 (18.9%) were owned by Cinemark and 19,052,770 (15.0%) were owned by AMC.
 The membership units held by the founding members are exchangeable into NCM, Inc. common stock on a one-for-one basis.